-For any given pair (x, y) we consider the 1D restriction I{xy} of the image I. Within this image we detect both phase shifts, i.e. the first and the last occurrence of a substructure, by looking for local maxima and minima, respectively.
+For any given pair (x, y) we consider the 1D restriction $I{xy}$ of the image I. Within this image we detect both phase shifts, i.e. the first and the last occurrence of a substructure, by looking for local maxima and minima, respectively.
 This is based on the following heuristic principle: When a substructure is visible but still located in the background its grey intensity at this point is still relatively low.
-With each layer the FIB cuts off the structure gets closer to the sensor and the corresponding grey intensity increases.
+With each layer the FIB cuts off more electrons emitted from the background structures in the pores can be detected by the SEM detector.
+Thus the corresponding background intensities increase.
 This continues until the substructure reaches the active slice.
-Therefore, we assume the grey intensity to reach a local maximum at the substructure's first occurrence, see Fig. 2.
+Therefore, we assume the grey intensity to reach a local maximum at the substructure's first occurrence, see Fig. ??.
 For the last occurrence of a substructure an analogous assumption is made.
 When a structure is being cut off by the FIB the pore space behind becomes visible.
 Due to the greater distance of the following substructure that is separated by the just recently revealed pore space, the corresponding grey intensity is supposed to be significantly lower.
 Thus, we assume to reach a local minimum after the last occurrence of a substructure.